jarcher-sdev-classes/sdev334_six_degrees_of_separation_assn/README.md

 - Evel Knievel (stunt man): 2
 - You: ???

 Note: These numbers will often change as new movies, documentaries, and shows are released.
 Thus lowering different bacon numbers.

 ## Graph Theory

 The phenomena of six-degrees of separation can be seen in all types of networks and is an interesting application of graph structures.
 The goal of this assignment is to read movie & actor data into a program, model the relationships in a graph, and then calculate bacon numbers (with a twist).
 Instead of bacon numbers, we will be writing a program that calculates the distance between actors/actresses using any central figure in Hollywood.
 For example, you could calculate "Lawrence numbers" for Jennifer Lawrence or "Connery numbers" for Sean Connery.

 A question we want to directly answer is "which actor or actress is really at the center of Hollywood?"

 ## Setup

-To start, download the following starter files: [github](https://github.com/example)
+To start, review the files you have been provided in the project:

-The project folder contains several files:
 - **files**: a directory containing several data sets with actor/actress names and the movies they star in
 - **IGraph, MyGraph**: an interface and class representing an undirected graph
 - **DataPoint**: a helper class used to store movies or actors/actresses in the graph
 - **MoviesIO**: a data layer for reading from text files in the files directory
 - **Console & Main class**: these classes will contain code for the Kevin Bacon game running on the Java console.

 Before moving on, take a moment to consider the format of the text files.
 You should try to identify where actor/actress names are stored on each line as well as movies they star in.
 For example: